Purely Inseparable Galois theory I: The Fundamental Theorem: The Fundamental Theorem

 \begin{remark} We note that Lemma \ref{simple} is consistent with our main theorem, despite the fact that it shows that if we have a chain of non-trivial finite simple extensions where there is a single element $\alpha\in F$ such that $E_{i-1}=E_{i}(\alpha^{p^i})$, then the homotopy groups of the corresponding partition Lie algebroids $\mathfrak{gal}_{F/K}(E_i)$ are all isomorphic as $F$-modules.

 Indeed, consider the following exact sequence consists of one dimensional $F$-modules:

 By the one-dimensionality, the first injective map is an isomorphism.
-Hence following through the sequence we find that $\pi_0(L_{F/E_{i-1}}^\vee[1])\to\pi_0(L_{F/E_{i}}^\vee[1])$ is the zero map, and hence there is no isomorphism of partition Lie algebroids induced by the natural isomorphism of $F$-modules.
+Hence following through the sequence we find that $\pi_0(L_{F/E_{i-1}}^\vee[1])\to\pi_0(L_{F/E_{i}}^\vee[1])$ is the zero map, and hence there is no isomorphism of partition Lie algebroids {even though the underlying $F$-modules are isomorphic}.
 A similar argument applies to a sequence of iterated Frobenius maps for an $F$-finite field $F$, where the homotopy groups have dimension $\dim_F(\Omega^1_{F/F^p})$. \end{remark}

 Now we reach the characterisation of modular extensions:

 \begin{proposition} Let $F/K$ be a finite purely inseparable extension.
 Then $F/K$ is modular precisely if there are finitely many $F/K$-partition Lie algebroids